As a property manager, you’re expected to take care of properties (commercial or residential) for individuals, investor groups and families.

 3. Market Feasibility and Research

 Conducting market research doesn’t have to be difficult.
-You can start by looking at Google trends to see the historical demand in your city, reading about the real estate market in your city, and checking out the competition to find out how they market their business.
+You can start by looking at Google trends to see the historical demand in your city.
+You can also read about the real estate market in your city, or check out the competition to find out how they market their business.

 4. Finding Clients

-Here are some ideas of places to get started:
+Here are some places to get started.

-- Attend business fairs, seminars, and expos
+- Attend business fairs, seminars and expos.

 - Optimize your property management website for search engines.

-- Sponsor relevant TV programs
+- Sponsor TV programs related to your business.

-- Attend landlord and residence association meetings with the aim of networking
+- Attend landlord and residence association meetings.

-- Distribute flyers in targeted areas from time to time
+- Distribute flyers in targeted areas from time to time.

-- Place your flex banners with your company’s contacts and logos in every property you put up for lease or sale
+- Place your flex banners with your company’s contacts and logos in every property you put up for lease or sale.

 5. Dealing With Competition